 When a real estate investor sells a property for a profit, there is good news and bad news.
 The good news is that they made a profit, but the bad news is that the profit can come with a big tax liability on the portion of the sale that is considered a capital gain.

 Fortunately, there is a provision in the IRS tax code that allows the investor/taxpayer to defer capital gains taxes for an indefinite period of time if they “exchange” the proceeds of the sale into a new property that is considered “like-kind.”
 This type of transaction is known as a “1031 Exchange” or a “Like-Kind Exchange.”

 In order to understand what a “like-kind” property is, it is first necessary to define how a gain is calculated on a tax return and how a 1031 Exchange is used to defer taxes on it.

 What is a Gain?

 The difference between a property’s “tax basis” and the sales price represents a “capital gain” and it is taxable.
 The calculation of tax basis can be complicated and it should be completed by a CPA, but it is generally calculated as the property’s purchase price plus the cost of any improvements made during the holding period, minus depreciation taken.

-There are two types of capital gains taxes, short and long term.
+There are two types of capital gains taxes: short term and long term.
 Short term capital gains taxes must be paid for properties held less than 12 months.
 Under IRS rules, short term gains are categorized as “ordinary income” and the tax rate depends on the individual’s income tax bracket, which can range from 10% to 37%.
 Long term capital gains taxes must be paid for properties held more than 12 months.
 They are calculated based on the taxpayer’s income and filing status and range from 0% – 20%.

 To defer capital gains taxes, real estate investors can execute a 1031 Exchange.